Metrilo/custom-integration/README.md

 * checks the content of his cart -> call metrilo.viewPage
 * goes to the checkout page -> call metrilo.checkout
 * enters his email in some html form -> call metrilo.identify

-### About the identify
-When a customer comes to the store and he is not logged in Metrilo treats him as an anonymous visitor.
-Metrilo adds a unique identifier to his session, so it could attribute his actions to this identifier.
-Once he provides his email (e.g. logs in, signs up, fills in a subscription form, makes an order, etc.) you have to call ```metrilo.identify(customerEmail)```.
-This will associate the unique identifier with the email.
-Moreover, all events that the visitor has while being an anonymous one will be merged with the events he has as identified (*if any).
-Keep in mind that the identify call must be done only once, the first time the visitor enters his email.
-If you are not sure that you have already called it, just check for the existence of email in the cookie named **cbuid**.
-If there is an email, no need to call it.
-This cookie contains either the unique identifier or the email and part of the identify function is to change the content  from the unique identifier to the email.

-**\*** sometimes customers might log out, use different devices, browsers or delete their cookies.
-Every time one of this happens Metrilo will create a new anonymous visitor with a new unique identifier.
-However, once the visitor identifies himself (enters his email and you call metrilo.identify) Metrilo will check for the existence of a customer with the entered email and if there is any, it will merge him with the anonymous visitor.

 ## Backend integration